pdpipe/pdpipe/README.rst

 -----------------

 * Bin - Convert a continuous valued column to categoric data using binning.
-* Binarize - Convert a categorical column to the several binary columns corresponding to it.
+* OneHotEncode - Convert a categorical column to the several binary columns corresponding to it.
 * MapColVals - Replace column values by a map.
 * ApplyToRows - Generate columns by applying a function to each row.
 * ApplyByCols - Generate columns by applying an element-wise function to columns.